Table of Contents

 Halloween is rarely scary for the average person.
 However, for our pets it is a scary time but I am not referring to scary humans but the fact that owners like to dress up our pets for this holiday.There are 29 million people who plan to dress their pets in costumes.
 For the record, I have never costumed either of my dogs…the leash is challenge enough.

 PetPlan, a pet health insurance company, found the week around Halloween to be among the most dangerous times of the year for our favored members of the household.
 Petplan’s reimbursement for chocolate toxicity treatment during that same week averaged $627.
 Chocolate, especially darker chocolate, can be toxic for dogs giving them gastrointestinal upset and elevated heart rate.
 The costumes are alright, unless frilled or with feathers which are potentially difficult to injest.
 Of course, their self-esteem could take a hit.

 How We Spend For Winter Holidays

 Consumer spending for the Halloween celebration is comparatively tame dollar-wise.
-The upcoming winter holidays, which runs from Thanksgiving to Christmas, and includes Black Friday and CyberMonday, dwarfs all the rest.
+The upcoming winter holidays, which run from Thanksgiving to Christmas, and include Black Friday and CyberMonday, dwarfs all the rest.
 Consumers plan to spend $1,047.83, up 4% from last year’s plan.
 Shoppers between ages 35-44 years will spend $1,158.63 this year, according to NRF.
 These dollar amounts do not include New Year’s Eve or winter vacations.

 Given the approaching festivities, it is time for a sound financial plan to spend wisely, make end of year investing decisions and have fun.